 The number one benefit of location flexibility is the saved time.
-Think about all the time workers used to waste on traveling from one location, then trying to establish a location to another and how that has changed.
+Think about all the time workers used to waste on traveling from one location, then trying to establish one location to another, and how that has changed.

-And while time is the ultimate currency, the additional incurred expenses have been decreased significantly by mobile computing as well.
+While time is the ultimate currency, the additional incurred expenses have been decreased significantly by utilizing mobile technology as well.

 It Leads to Enhanced Productivity

 Better productivity is not about working harder or longer hours.
 That’s a common misconception.
 It’s about working efficiently and effectively.

 Mobile computing has enabled real-time access to data, which means that executives can make better decisions in a relatively short amount of time.
 The only challenge is avoiding miscommunication.

 Regardless of how you choose to utilize the technology, it allows for endless customization.
 If you think about how you might have adapted your smartphone, tablet, or laptop for your personal use, it’s perhaps more evident.

 With that in mind, you can personalize and customize commercial mobile computers to best suit your needs, too.
 What’s important is to use high-quality devices optimized for the industry your business is part of.

 What is the number one thing a business owner will worry about in terms of mobile computing?
 The loss of valuable data, of course.
 As with other types of devices, mobile computers are susceptible to attacks due to software or hardware vulnerabilities.